Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Responsibilities of ACES$:

-• Having a system that collects and submits required EVV records correctly to the State and can be used by customers/EORs to bill against.
+- Having a system that collects and submits required EVV records correctly, and nearest to point-in-time as possible, to the State and can be used by customers/EORs to bill against.

-• All technical support questions regarding this system may be directed to ACES$ directly.
+- Addressing all technical support questions regarding ACES$'s system, which must be directed to ACES$ directly.

 In addition to the defined roles and responsibilities of using EVV for self-directed customers, please also be aware of the following: